Hadis-jamali/meal-sharing/README.md

 ### 📝 Description :
 <p>This is a full-stack web application built with Javascript, Express.js, React, and PostgreSQL.</p>
-<p>It was created as an individual project task for Hack Your Future Denmark's curriculum.</p>
 <p>The main functionalities of this website are:</p>

 - Displaying the meals in the database